Taro and Tapioca pearls dessert |Cantonese sugar soup

-A few posts ago, I made a savory dish using taro (taro pancake).
-Today, I went for something sweet using taro again – Taro and Tapioca pearls tong sui 芋頭西米露, literally translated as ‘sugar soup 糖水’.
-The term tong sui is referred to any sweet, warm soup or custard served as a dessert at the end of a meal in Cantonese cuisine.
+CANTONESE DESSERT – Taro and tapioca pearls dessert 芋頭西米露, it’s a type of dessert in the Cantonese cuisine called sugar soup 糖水 ( tong sui).
+The term tong sui is referred to any sweet, warm soup or custard served as a dessert at the end of a meal.
 However, tong sui can be found everywhere in Hong Kong (tong sui stores), thus it is not limited to eat it only after a meal.
-Tong sui are a Cantonese delicacy and are rarely found in other regional cuisines of China.
+Tong sui are a Cantonese delicacy and are rarely found in other regional cuisines in China.

 Chinese desserts are different than western desserts.
 In western restaurants, guests usually have a cake, ice-cream or a cup of coffee/tea to round off their dinner.
 However, in Chinese restaurants (in the Netherlands) you will often get a plate full of fruits or a typical Chinese dessert.
 The most served sugar soup in Chinese restaurants would be the red/green bean sugar soup.
-My favorite sugar soup is the Taro- and Tapioca pearls.
-This dessert is not hard to make, however you have to be wary that the pearls do not stick together and become porridge.
+My favorite sugar soup is the taro and tapioca pearls dessert.
+This dessert is not hard to make, however you have to be careful when cooking the pearls that it will not stick together and become porridge.

 - Peel and cut the taro into small cubes.
 Steam half of the portion taro for 10 minutes or until soft and puree them.

-- Cook the tapioca pearls about 10 minutes, stirring occasionally so they do not stick together.
+- Cook the tapioca pearls about 10 minutes, stir occasionally to avoid the pearls from sticking together.
 Remove the pan from the heat and put a lid on it.
 Let it cool for about 10 minutes or until it becomes transparent.
 Rinse the pearls with cold water and then put aside.

 - Bring the water to boil and cook the remaining taro for 8 minutes.
 Add rock sugar and cook until it dissolves.
 Add the mashed taro from step 1 and the coconut milk.
 Cook it for a few minutes.
 Stir the pearls through and serve immediately.